 Students looking to take dual credit through their high school will register with a teacher or counselor from the high school.
 Check with your high school for more details on how to register.

 To enroll in a class at a Waubonsee campus, whether for dual credit or dual enrollment, students will want to make an appointment with Admissions by calling 630-466-7900 ext.
 5756.

 All high school students must meet college requirements for courses, including prerequisites, before registering.
-Some courses require placement testing to determine a student's skill level in order to appropriately Placement can be determined by an ACT score or COMPASS test results.
-COMPASS placement tests are offered at Waubonsee and may also be available at your high school.
+Some courses may require placement testing to determine a student's skill level before enrolling.
+Placement can be determined by ACT scores, SAT scores, PARCC scores or Accuplacer test results.
 To schedule a placement test, please contact the Learning Assessment and Testing Services.

 High school students are encouraged to register for Illinois Articulation Initiative (IAI) general education courses to ensure the highest level of transferability.
 The IAI code is designated after each course’s description in Waubonsee’s college catalog and credit course schedule.